 Financing of Vereniging Aegon

-On March 26, 2018, the Vereniging agreed on an extension of the term of the remainder of a credit facility of EUR 241,000,000 previously provided by a consortium of lenders led by ING Bank.
-As at December 31, 2019, the total remaining debt under the credit facility amounted to EUR 100,000,000 at par value.
-On April 17, 2020, the facility was terminated and the Vereniging took out a new five-year private loan from Vereniging OOM/Aegon in the amount of EUR 100,000,000.
+On April 17, 2020, the Vereniging took out a new five-year private loan from Vereniging OOM/Aegon in the amount of EUR 100,000,000.
 The Vereniging provided no collateral for the loan.

 Members and Executive Committee